Automated External Defibrillators (AED): An Overview

 What is an AED?

-An AED is a lightweight, battery-powered portable emergency medical devices primarily designed to assist victims of sudden cardiac arrest.
-AEDs analyze the hearts rhythm to detect any irregularities in heartbeat.
+An AED is a lightweight, battery-powered portable emergency medical device primarily designed to assist victims of sudden cardiac arrest.
+AEDs analyze the heart’s rhythm to detect any irregularities in heartbeat.
 These irregularities are known as cardiac arrhythmia.
 If detected, the AED can deliver an electric shock to the heart.
 This is known as defibrillation.
 The electrical shock is transferred through electrode pads to stop an irregular heartbeat.
 The shock provides the heart the opportunity to establish a consistent sinus rhythm once again.

 Related Article: Learn how to place AED pads on adults and children

-What does an AED treat?
+What do AED machines treat?